Fishing Australia

 Fishing Australia is an Australian fishing television program, produced by WIN Television.
-The program premiered in 2001 and is broadcast on weekends on WIN Television and Network Ten formerly on the Nine Network, Imparja and NBN Television.
+The program premiered in 2001 and is broadcast on weekends on WIN Television.

 Fishing Australia travels around Australia, fishing for different species of fish in unique locations.
 The show also features special guests ranging from iconic Australians, television and media personalities through to local fishing guides and identities.
 It is hosted by professional fishing guide, writer, photographer and television presenter, Rob Paxevanos.